Miriam-Hein/pands-project2021/README.md

 # Final project for the course Programming and Scripting 2021
 <div align="justify">
-This repository include the Final Project 2021 for the Module Programming and Scripting.
+This repository includes the Final Project 2021 for the Module Programming and Scripting.

 This project contains the research of the ***Fisher's Iris data set*** which will be investigated in Python and a summary will be provided in this readme file.
 It will include background information about the data set used and will explain what investigating a data set entails and how Python can be used to do this.